Emergency Department at Grand View Hospital

 If you need to be admitted, you will go to a nursing unit.
 Usually, this unit specializes in the type of treatment you need.
 If no beds are available in the hospital, you may remain in the Emergency Department for some time.
 If you are well enough to go home, we will instruct you about the care you will need.
 This may include medications.
 We will also tell you whether you need to see your family doctor or a specialist.

-If you do not have a primary or family doctor, call the Grand View Information Line at 215-453-4300.
+If you do not have a primary or family doctor, call the Grand View Connection at 215-453-4300.
 We can help you find a doctor that best suits your needs.